chloeandisabel/facts/README.md

 ### Facts

-Facts are immutable records of events that occur in the world or in our application.
-Instead of storing the current state of objects in a problem domain, we can use events to store their history of changes.
-From the history, we can recreate their state at any point in time and can audit the state changes that brought them there.
+Facts are immutable records of events that occur in our application or in the external world.
+Instead of storing the current state of objects in our problem domain, we can store their history of changes as events.
+From the history, we are able to recreate a state at any point in time, and to audit the events that caused it.

 In terms of code, facts can be thought of as hashes w/ a unique id, type, set of causes, and any number of other named attributes.